moschi/gtt-charts/README.md

 ### Using gttcharts

-Simply execute gttcharts.exe, make sure to have appropriate settings.
+Simply execute gttcharts (possibly with command line arguments), make sure to have appropriate settings.